 Then again, a set list wasn't produced until the day of the event.
 Asked how he coped with this late-breaking information, Edmondson says, "Sam is terrific; that's the answer.
 He went along with it."
 It helped that all four members of the design team share a long history of working together: "Sam, Steve, Bailey [Costa], and I all worked at the same summer stock together on Cape Cod."
 Because of TD Garden's schedule, load-in was a necessarily rushed affair.

-But, Edmondson says, "Most of what we do is like that-large social events with headliners."
+B ut, Edmondson says, "Most of what we do is like that-large social events with headliners."
 Therefore, tight schedules hold no terrors: "The rig wasn't even up until noon on the day of the show," he adds.

 "We went in and made it happen."
 One time-saving activity involved building out the rig on the GT truss in advance, allowing it to be hung pre-rigged.
 Given the many dimensions of the event, different parts of the rig had distinctly different functions.

 Many BMFL WashBeams and Pointes were used to cover the audience seating.
 The Megapointes ("We're big fans of them," Edmonson says) provided aerial beam work, while the FORTEs provided pattern washes on the seating.
-The Zonda 9 FX units, obtained from the New Jersey-based rental house Main Light, provided plenty of eye candy. ("Sam was very impressed with them," Edmonson says.)
+The Zonda 9 FX units, obtained from the New Jersey-based rental house Main Light, provided plenty of eye candy.

+("Sam was very impressed with them," Edmonson says.)
 The MAC Aura XIPs delivered backlight onstage while the MAC Aura PXLs created color washes all over the room.
-The Color STRIKE Ms were hung over the stage, serving as blinders/strobes.
+The Color STRIKE Ms were hung over the stage, serving as blinders strobes.
 "We also hung custom-printed fabrics for branding and used the STRIKES to backlight them."
 Similarly, the Color Force 72s uplit the banners onstage.

-Meticulous preparation was key, as was having plenty of capable staff who could fill in when needed.
-"The technical team ran through the entire show, including a video production truck, from our offices at PORT using the previsualization two days before the event, streaming it out so the client could see the preview," Gerrish says.
-The truck was supplied by Thistle Communications; Jim Thistle, the company's owner, says, "We utilized our broadcast truck to tie the event together and to pre-produce the event.
+Meticulous preparation was key, as was having plenty of capable staff who could fill in when needed."

+The technical team ran through the entire show, including a video production truck, from our offices at PORT using the previsualization two days before the event, streaming it out so the client could see the preview," Gerrish says.